 Calculus of Civil Disobedience

 This was wrong.
 I knew it was.
-She knew calculus better than I did.
-But while I debated what to say, the moment passed.
-A hot flush ran up my neck, the neck I had protected.
+She knew calculus better than I did, but while I debated what to say, the moment passed.
+A hot flush ran up my neck.
+The neck I had protected.

 I knew her, had talked with the exotic emigree in the Student Union.
 We talked of calculus ideas too fanciful for Professor Lin to entertain.
 How could a zillion nothings add up to something?
 Did Bishop Berkeley's criticism of calculating with "ghosts of departed quantities" have any validity?
 In her pronounced Spanish accent, Delores linked time to an object moving in three-dimensions.
 Eye opening to me.

 After this class ended, I commiserated with her, agreeing his marking was severe.
 I showed her my B, 3 right with 2 partials.

 She showed me her booklet.
 Lin wrote, "Not clear" on her three partials, giving her just five points total, while I got ten on each partial.
 She explained in broken English her reasoning.
 They were as sound as mine, but I had duplicated the professor's favorite phrases.

 For the rest of the semester, every comment Delores made, Professor Lin ignored or dismissed with a "No", continuing with his lectures as if she were the ghost of a departed quantity.

 During the final exam, I went up to the front desk and asked about an aspect of problem 4.
 Lin did not glance up from the fluid dynamics journal.
 "Mr. Almon, I do not state what is unimportant."

 Relieved my worry was nothing, I returned to my seat.
 Delores's large purse lay open by her foot.
 A white paper peeped out with twin columns.
 On the left, Lin's favorite phrases--Justified by Theorem x, Definition y applies here, and more down the page into her purse and out of my view.
 On the right, Spanish equivalences.